ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Jacek Sieka**: What's the difference between that and the YAML file?

-**Danny Ryan**: YAML files are particularly constructed tests, something you might write in your own test feed.
+**Danny Ryan**: YAML files are particularly constructed tests, something you might write in your own test infrastructure.
 Given a pre-state and given some input that we want to hit certain conditions, certain bounds:
   * Maybe a normal path
   * Maybe testing right on the boundary
   * Testing past the boundary